ojilles/jilles.net/_posts/2013-08-22-doing-graphite-derivates-correctly.md

 ![Proper chart][pic4]

 (PS: You would not necessarily run into this problem if you only use one data source.
-The problem arises from the fact that /after/ you agggregate the data, individual counters that get wrapped or stopped reporting are not visible anymore and the derivation will come the incorrect conclusions.)
+The problem arises from the fact that /after/ you aggregate the data, individual counters that get wrapped or stopped reporting are not visible anymore and the derivation will come the incorrect conclusions.)